HsiangHung/Machine_Learning_Note/Bias-Variance_Tradeoff/README.md

 ## Reference

+[Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning]: https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/
+[[Jason Brownlee] Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning](https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/)

 [What are the differences between Random Forest and Gradient Tree Boosting algorithms?]: https://www.quora.com/What-are-the-differences-between-Random-Forest-and-Gradient-Tree-Boosting-algorithms
-[[1] What are the differences between Random Forest and Gradient Tree Boosting algorithms?](https://www.quora.com/What-are-the-differences-between-Random-Forest-and-Gradient-Tree-Boosting-algorithms)
+[[Quora: Yisong Yue] What are the differences between Random Forest and Gradient Tree Boosting algorithms?](https://www.quora.com/What-are-the-differences-between-Random-Forest-and-Gradient-Tree-Boosting-algorithms)

-[Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning]: https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/
-[[2] Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning](https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/)

 [Are Random Forest and Boosting parametric or non-parametric?]: https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric
-[[3] Are Random Forest and Boosting parametric or non-parametric?](https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric)
+[[StachExchange] Are Random Forest and Boosting parametric or non-parametric?](https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric)

-[MLE vs MAP: the connection between Maximum Likelihood and Maximum A Posteriori Estimation]: https://wiseodd.github.io/techblog/2017/01/01/mle-vs-map/
-[[4] MLE vs MAP: the connection between Maximum Likelihood and Maximum A Posteriori Estimation](https://wiseodd.github.io/techblog/2017/01/01/mle-vs-map/)